 I sometimes will toast more than I need for the recipe so I can munch on them or throw some in salads.
-If you don’t have time to toast the almonds, you can also buy toasted marcona almonds to use in the recipe.
-The silvered or sliced almonds work as well, but there’s something more tasty about the whole freshly toasted marcona almonds in this dish!
+If you don’t have time to toast the almonds, you can also buy toasted maracona almonds to use in the recipe.
+The silvered or sliced almonds work as well, but there’s something more tasty about the whole freshly toasted maracona almonds in this dish!

 The almonds will go right on top of the cooked green beans with a sprinkling of parmesan cheese and a squeeze of fresh lemon juice.
 Beat that, green bean casserole.
 There’s a lighter side dish in town – Green Beans with Almonds!